nathanlane/nathanlane.github.io/src/content/post/webmentions.md

 ### Sign up to Brid.gy

 You're now going to have to use [brid.gy](https://brid.gy/).
 As the name suggests, it links your website to your social media accounts.
 For every account you want to set up (e.g. Mastodon), click on the relevant button and connect each account you want brid.gy to search.
-Just to note again, brid.gy currently has an issue with .app TLDs.
+Just to note again, brid.gy currently has an issue with.app TLDs.

 ## Testing everything works